-- On the Choose a dataset page, choose the Support: Tickets dataset.
+- On the Select a dataset page, click Support > Support - Tickets dataset.
 This dataset is where the historic custom field data from the Time Tracking app is stored.

-- In Query Builder, open the calculations menu (), then click Standard calculated metric.
+- In the report builder, open the calculations menu (), then click Standard calculated metric.

 - Name the new metric Cost of service metric.